CChenLi/aws-photo-index/README.md

 12. Now you can interact with the infrasture in `frontend/index.html`.
 The backen is initiated with no photos. manually upload to `photos-bucket-fromcf-<stack name>` or use the upload conosle in the `index.html`.
 13. ~~SET up API KEY to have fine control of traffic.
 When deploy ends, go to `API Gateway` -> `CLOUDFORMATION AI Photo Search`.
 Create New [API KEY and Usage Plan](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-usage-plans.html).
 Attach Usage Plan to `CLOUDFORMATION AI Photo Search/Alpha`.
 Attach the API KEY to Usage Plan.
 Go to Method Request under `get` and `put`.
 Change `API KEY REQUIRED` to `true`.~~ (Automated)

+## Steps for hands on deploy
+1. Create New S3, public access, public read policy
+2. Create New Opensearch index, make role of LF as master
+3. deploy Api Gateway using YAML, Method Request will be generated automatically by YAML
+	- Add Integration for GET, PUT
+	- For GET
+		- Add LF2 as integration
+		- Add mapping template application/json Method Request Passthrough
+	- For PUT
+		- Append x-amz-meta-customLabels to OPTIONS allowed headers
+		- Add S3 as integration, add exection role has S3::PutObject permission
+		- Add path override and add bucket, key to url path parameters, assign x-amz-meta-customLabels in HTTP Headers
+	- Enable CORS
+	- In setting, add media type image/jpeg image/png
+	- chat.js
+		- Change `upload URL` to new api gateway and `folder` to new S3
+	- LF1: change Opensearch host, add S3 create as trigger
+	- LF2: change Openserach host and S3 url to get image from new S3

 ## API GATEWAY SET UP:
 1. Create or import Yaml